discordx-ts/discordx/README.md

 # DiscordTS
-Create your discord bot using TypeScript and decorators !
+Create your discord bot using TypeScript and decorators!
 This module is built on `discord.js`, so the internal behavior (methods, properties, ...) is the same.

 ## Installation